PostgREST/postgrest-docs/docs/api.rst

 .. _computed_relationships:

-Computed Relationships
+Computed relationships
 ----------------------

-You can manually define how PostgREST detects relationships between two resources, this is useful for database objects that can't define foreign keys, like `Foreign Data Wrappers <https://wiki.postgresql.org/wiki/Foreign_data_wrappers>`_.
+You can manually define relationships between resources.
+This is useful for database objects that can't define foreign keys, like `Foreign Data Wrappers <https://wiki.postgresql.org/wiki/Foreign_data_wrappers>`_.
 To do this, you can create functions similar to :ref:`computed_cols`.

+Assuming there's a foreign table ``premieres`` that we want to relate to ``films``.

 .. code-block:: postgres